 Is your car making noise?
 Do you need help trying to find it?
-I'm sure with the tips outlined here you'll be able to figure it out.
-Keep in mind that car sounds are difficult to figure out sometimes, and car sounds and noises vary with temperature, road conditions, incline and decline, vehicle speeds, etc. In order to figure out where the car noises are coming from, you have to ask yourself a few questions, so I will give you a list of things to pay attention to, and it should get you closer to figuring out what's causing the noise.
+I'm sure with the tips outlined here; you'll be able to figure it out.
+Keep in mind that car sounds are difficult to figure out sometimes, and car sounds and noises vary with temperature, road conditions, incline and decline, vehicle speeds, etc. To figure out where the car noises are coming from, you have to ask yourself a few questions, so I will give you a list of things to pay attention to, and it should get you closer to figuring out what's causing the noise.

 · Is it coming from the inside or outside of the vehicle?